 In terms of customization, DashPanel really does it well.
 It has a powerful editor built into the app, which allows you to change the data it displays and where on the screen it displays it.
 You can modify existing dashboards created by others or create your own from scratch.
 You can even share your own dashboards with other users of the app too.

-The amount of customization available within DashPanel means you can create your own dashboard to suit any sim racing rig.
-There are some really good-looking options within the app, and with the amount of data that can be displayed, DashPanel tops our list of best sim racing dashboard apps.
+The amount of customization available within DashPanel means you can create your own dashboard to suit any sim racing rig and any game.
+There are some good-looking options within the app, and with the amount of data that can be displayed, DashPanel tops our list of best sim racing dashboard apps.

 One of the best things about SimHub is its licensing arrangement.
 This allows you to apply for a license for a fee of your choosing, and then you will gain some extra perks as well as be able to contribute towards further development of the app.
-This means that there is a very useful and knowledgeable community of sim racers behind the app, which tells a lot about the app’s quality.
+This means there is a very useful and knowledgeable community of sim racers behind the app.

 Lots Of Customization

-This leads on nicely to the customization that is available within the SimHub app.
-Firstly, you can download dashboards from the community for free, or you can create your own instead.
-One of the unique features of SimHub is that the customization extends out from just the device itself, and they allow you to implement other devices as well.
+You can download dashboards from the community for free, or you can create your own instead.
+One of the unique features of SimHub is that the customization extends out from the device itself, and they allow you to implement other devices as well.

 One such device is an Arduino, which is essentially a small computer that you can link to SimHub and connect to real gauges and other instruments not on the screen.
 You can add things like fans that will make you feel like you are in an F1 car, while you can also connect it to components such as bass shakers and feedback pads for a truly immersive experience.

-The scope for customization within the dashboard itself also helps to secure SimHub’s place on our list, as there are hundreds of options for the data displayed.
-Aside from just showing different data on your screen, you can customize the ins and outs of that data, such as the sensitivity of the instruments and in what increments the data is displayed.
+The scope for customization within the dashboard itself also helps to secure SimHub’s place on our list, as there are hundreds of options in terms of data to display.
+Aside from just showing different data on your screen, you can also customize the ins and outs of that data, such as the sensitivity of the instruments and what increments the data is displayed in.

 Finally, SimHub offers a 24/7 discord live chat, which is very useful for beginners that might have a lot of questions.
-With the huge range of customizability within SimHub, the discord chat can be very useful to learn how to make the most of the dashboard app.
-This helps to make SimHub our second favourite sim racing dashboard app.
+With the huge range of customizability within SimHub, the discord chat can be very useful to learn how to get the most out of the app.
+This makes SimHub our second favorite sim racing dashboard app.

 In third place, we have SIM Dashboard.
-This is available on both Android mobile devices and PCs and puts a focus on compatibility.
-The app is free to use, but there is a pro version too which comes with some additional features.
-The pro features are useful, but you can definitely make use of this app without spending any money, which makes it ideal if you are a sim racer on a budget.
+This is available on both Android mobile devices and PCs, and it puts a focus on compatibility.
+The app is free to use, but there is also a pro version that comes with some additional features.
+The pro features are useful, but you can make use of this app without spending any money, which makes it ideal if you are a sim racer on a budget.

-The app is compatible with the biggest racing simulators on PC, but some games are not compatible on consoles.
+The app is compatible with the best racing simulators on PC, but compatibility varies if you’re on console.
 Another great thing about this sim racing dashboard app is its community area, where you can share your dashboard designs with other sim racers and take advantage of what the rest of the community has to offer as well.

-The app works wirelessly but can also be used via a USB connection if you don’t have a strong internet connection.
+The app works wirelessly, but you can also connect via USB if you don’t have a strong internet connection.
 Another great feature of SIM Dashboard is the team behind the app.
 The app is updated very regularly, and they are always looking for ways to improve it.
 This makes it a very reliable option, which is reassuring if you are opting for the paid extras.

-The app also allows for a lot of personalization, with you being able to move your widgets around on the screen and change their sizes.
-You can also change the colors of the widgets, and each widget will have its own set of options built into it as well.
-You can even opt to add your own graphics if you want to really make it your own.
+The app allows for a lot of personalization, with you being able to move your widgets around on the screen and change their sizes.
+You can also change the colors of the widgets, and each widget has its own set of options built into it as well.
+You can even opt to add your own graphics if you want to really make it your own!

-If you are looking to enhance your sim racing experience, a sim racing dashboard app could be the right choice for you.
-There are lots on the market, but you need to know how to pick the right ones to ensure the reliability and quality of the app itself.
+If you are looking to enhance your sim racing experience, a sim racing dashboard app (or even digital dashboard) could be for you.
+There are lots on the market, but you need to know how to pick the right one to ensure the reliability and quality of the app itself.
 Doing so will allow you to make the most of your sim racing experience.
 For the best sim racing dashboard experience, DashPanel is the top choice.